Bloody Sunday (1905): Government measures

-A report had been made to the Tsar at Tsarskoe Selo on Saturday night on the measures being taken to contain the marchers.
+A report had been made to the tsar at Tsarskoe Selo on Saturday night on the measures being taken to contain the marchers.
 Substantial military forces were deployed in and around the environs of the Winter Palace.
 These comprised units of the Imperial Guard, who provided the permanent garrison of Saint Petersburg and Cossacks, plus infantry regiments brought in by rail in the early morning of 9 January from Reval and Pskov.
 The troops, who now numbered about 10,000, had been ordered to halt the columns of marchers before they reached the palace square but the reaction of government forces was inconsistent and confused.
-Individual policemen saluted the religious banners and portraits of the Tsar carried by the crowd or joined the procession.
+Individual policemen did salute the religious banners and portraits of the tsar carried by the crowd or joined the procession.
 Army officers variously told the marchers that they could proceed in smaller groups, called on them to disperse or ordered their troops to fire into the marchers without warning.
 When the crowds continued to press forward, Cossacks and regular cavalry made charges using their sabres or trampling the people.

 Shootings

 The first instance of shooting occurred between 10 and 11 am.
 There was no single encounter directly before the Winter Palace, as often portrayed, but rather a series of separate collisions at the bridges or other entry points to the central city.
 The column led by Gapon was fired upon near the Narva Gate.
 Around forty people were killed or wounded there, although Gapon himself was not injured.

 As late as 2 pm large family groups were promenading on the Nevsky Prospekt as was customary on Sunday afternoons, mostly unaware of the extent of the violence elsewhere in the city.
 Amongst them were parties of workers still making their way to the Winter Palace as originally intended by Gapon.
-A detachment of the Preobrazhensky Guards previously stationed in the Palace Square where about 2,300 soldiers were being held in reserve, now made its way onto the Nevsky and formed two ranks opposite the Alexander Gardens.
+A detachment of the Preobrazhensky Guards, previously stationed in the Palace Square where about 2,300 soldiers were being held in reserve, now made its way onto the Nevsky and formed two ranks opposite the Alexander Gardens.
 Following a single shouted warning a bugle sounded and four volleys were fired into the panicked crowd, many of whom had not been participants in the organized marches.

 Casualties

 The total number killed in the day's clashes is uncertain.
-The Tsar's officials recorded 96 dead and 333 injured; anti-government sources claimed more than 4,000 dead; moderate estimates still average around 1,000 killed or wounded, both from shots and being trampled during the panic.
+The tsar's officials recorded 96 dead and 333 injured; anti-government sources claimed more than 4,000 dead; moderate estimates still average around 1,000 killed or wounded, both from shots and being trampled during the panic.
 Another source noted that the official estimate was 132 people killed.
 Leon Trotsky did not put forward a precise figure but claimed that hundreds were killed and that many of the dead were secretly buried by the authorities.

 Nicholas II described the day as "painful and sad".
 As reports spread across the city, disorder and looting broke out.
-Gapon's Assembly was closed down that day, and Gapon quickly left Russia with the assistance of writer and political activist, Maxim Gorky.
+Gapon's Assembly was closed down that day, and Gapon quickly left Russia with the assistance of writer and political activist Maxim Gorky.